Fort Ticonderoga: Tourist attraction

-Designated as a National Historic Landmark by the Department of Interior, the fort is now operated by the foundation as a tourist attraction, early American military museum, and research center.
+The fort has been designated a National Historic Landmark by the Department of Interior and is now operated by the foundation as a tourist attraction, early American military museum, and research center.
 The fort opens annually around May 10, the anniversary of the 1775 capture, and closes in late October.

-The fort has been on a watchlist of National Historic Landmarks since 1998, because of the poor condition of some of the walls and of the 19th-century pavilion constructed by William Ferris Pell.
+The fort has been on a watchlist of National Historic Landmarks since 1998 because of the poor condition of some of the walls and of the 19th-century pavilion constructed by William Ferris Pell.
 The pavilion was being restored in 2009.
-In 2008, the powder magazine, destroyed by the French in 1759, was reconstructed by Tonetti Associates Architects, based in part on the original 1755 plans.
-Also in 2008, the withdrawal of a major backer's financial support forced the museum, which was facing significant budget deficits, to consider selling one of its major art works, Thomas Cole's Gelyna, View near Ticonderoga.
-However, fundraising activities were successful enough to prevent the sale.
+The powder magazine was destroyed by the French in 1759, but it was reconstructed in 2008 by Tonetti Associates Architects, based in part on the original 1755 plans.
+A major donor withdrew financial support in 2008, which forced the museum to consider selling Thomas Cole's Gelyna, View near Ticonderoga, one of their major art works.
+However, fund raising activities were able to prevent the sale.

 The not-for-profit Living History Education Foundation conducts teacher programs at Fort Ticonderoga during the summer that last approximately one week.
 The program trains teachers how to teach Living History techniques, and to understand and interpret the importance of Fort Ticonderoga during the French and Indian War and the American Revolution.
 The fort conducts other seminars, symposia, and workshops throughout the year, including the annual War College of the Seven Years' War in May and the Seminar on the American Revolution in September.

 The Pell family estate is located north of the fort.
 In 1921, Sarah Pell undertook reconstruction of the gardens.
 She hired Marian Cruger Coffin, one of the most famous American landscape architects of the period.
 In 1995, the gardens were restored and later opened for public visiting; they are known as the King's Garden.

 Memorials

 The U.S. Navy has given the name 'Ticonderoga' to five different vessels, as well as to entire classes of cruisers and aircraft carriers.

 The fort was declared a National Historic Landmark in 1960.
-Included in the landmarked area are the fort, as well as Mount Independence and Mount Defiance.
+Included in the landmarked area are Mount Independence and Mount Defiance, as well as the fort.
 It was added to the National Register of Historic Places in 1966.

 The Ticonderoga pencil, manufactured by the Dixon Ticonderoga Corporation, is named for the fort.